 “Mark?
 Where’s Lucas?”
 Mark looked up to see Milly standing at

-“Milly…” Mark took his hat off as she lifted her wedding dress and
+“Milly…” Mark took his hat off as she lifted her wedding dress

-looked around.
+rattlesnakes.
+Mark looked around.
 “Where is everyone?”

 “Lou sent everyone outside until we know what’s going on,” Micah

 Milly took Mark’s face in her hands.
 “Don’t lie to me.
 Tell me

 Mark sighed.
 He looked to Micah.
 “Well boy?”

 “Uncle Abraham told me to come get you and my uncles.
-There’s…” Mark
+There’s…”

-“…trouble, I’m afraid.”
+front of Milly. “…trouble, I’m afraid.”